-EU energy labelling and ecodesign requirements will save up to 45 TWh per year by 2020 – the equivalent of the electricity consumption of Czechia.
-Up to 15 million tonnes of C02 emissions will also be avoided each year.
+EU energy labelling and ecodesign requirements will save up to 39 TWh per year by 2030.
+Up to 13 million tonnes of CO2 emissions will also be avoided each year.
+In addition, 84 thousands of tons per year of plastics will be recycled instead of being incinerated.